-The proposed Tier system has analogs to the Council's current groundfish Tier system.
+The proposed tier system has analogs to the Council's current groundfish tier system.
 OFL is defined as any amount of fishing in excess of a prescribed maximum allowable rate.
-This maximum allowable rate is prescribed through a set of five Tiers, which are listed below in descending order of preference, corresponding to descending order of information availability.
+This maximum allowable rate is prescribed through a set of six tiers, which are listed below in descending order of preference, corresponding to descending order of information availability.
 The SSC has the final authority for determining whether a given item of information is "reliable" for the purpose of this definition, and may use either objective or subjective criteria in making such determinations.
-Abbreviations used in the overfishing definition include fishing mortality rate (F), natural mortality rate (M), biomass (B), probability density function (pdf), and biomass that produces MSY to the fishery ( $B{MSY}$ ).
+Abbreviations used in the overfishing definition include fishing mortality rate (F), natural mortality rate (M), biomass (B), probability density function (pdf), and biomass that produces MSY to the fishery (B{MSY}) .

-In the groundfish Tier system, the specified $F{ABC}$ is the maximum target F to ensure a buffer between the overfishing $F{OFL}$ and the target F as required by the national standard guidelines.
+In the groundfish tier system, the specified F{ABC} is the maximum target F to ensure a buffer between the overfishing F{OFL} and the target F as required by the national standard guidelines.
 For crab, the FMP defers the specification of the target F to the State, with Federal oversight.
-The target F corresponding to the annual TAC can be set anywhere below the $F{OFL}$ .
-To comply with the intent of the national standard guidelines, however, a buffer between the target F and the $F{OFL}$ would be encouraged to insure that the $F{OFL}$ is not exceeded.
+The target F corresponding to the annual TAC can be set anywhere below the F{OFL} .
+To comply with the intent of the national standard guidelines, however, a buffer between the target F and the F{OFL} would be encouraged to insure that the F{OFL} is not exceeded.

-The proposed Tier system for crabs incorporates a threshold value ( $\beta$ ) of B/ BMSY below which directed fishing is prohibited.
-For example, the status quo harvest strategy for Bering Sea snow crab (not the overfishing definitions) reduces fishing mortality to 0 at 25% of BMSY.
+The proposed tier system for crabs incorporates a threshold value (β) of B/ B{MSY} below which directed fishing is prohibited.
+For example, the status quo harvest strategy for Bering Sea snow crab (not the overfishing definitions) reduces fishing mortality to 0 at 25% of B{MSY}.

-In Tiers 1 through 4, three levels of stock status are specified and denoted by 'a', 'b' and 'c' (see Table 2-2).
-At stock status level 'a', current stock biomass exceeds the $B{MSY}$ .
-For stocks in status 'b', current biomass is less than $B{MSY}$ but greater than a level specified as the 'critical biomass threshold' ( $\beta$ ).
-Lastly, in stock status 'c', current biomass is below $\beta$ .
-For each of these levels of stock status in Tiers 1 through 4, the fishing mortality rate corresponding to the overfishing limit (i.e., $F{OFL}$ ) is specified in the Tier system.
-In Tier 5, the OFL is specified in terms of an average catch value over an historical time period, unless the SSC establishes an alternative value based on the best available scientific information.
+In Tiers 1 through 4, three levels of stock status are specified and denoted by 'a', 'b' and 'c'.
+At stock status level 'a', current stock biomass exceeds the B{MSY} .
+For stocks in status 'b', current biomass is less than B{MSY} but greater than a level specified as the 'critical biomass threshold' (β).
+Lastly, in stock status 'c', current biomass is below β .
+For each of these levels of stock status in Tiers 1 through 4, the fishing mortality rate corresponding to the overfishing limit (i.e., F{OFL}) is specified in the tier system.
+In Tier 5, the OFL is specified in terms of an average catch value over an historical time period unless the SSC establishes an alternative value based on the best available scientific information.
+In Tier 6, available information is insufficient to determine the OFL.